 How to improve your credit score

-Improving your credit score takes a lot of patience and a bit of work, especially if you've struggled to pay off debt, missed payments, or had bills sent to collections.
-Fortunately, the adage "time heals all wounds" is appropriate for credit scores.
+Raising your credit score may be tough, especially if you've struggled to pay off debt, missed payments, or had bills sent to collections.
 It may take months (or even years in some cases), but there are also things you can do to potentially improve your credit score in as little as 30 days.

 Tip